-Dr. Watterson is proud to offer patients in Salt Lake, Draper, Lehi, Provo, and the surrounding areas, the IDEAL IMPLANT® Structured Breast Implant.
+Dr. Watterson is proud to offer the IDEAL IMPLANT® Structured Breast Implant to patients in Salt Lake, Draper, Lehi, Provo, and the surrounding areas.
 The IDEAL IMPLANT® is a groundbreaking new type of implant.
 This implant is filled with saline but has an internal structure to make it behave as if filled with silicone gel.

 The IDEAL IMPLANT contains a series of nested shells that provide support to the edges and control fluid movement to prevent bouncing.
 The result is an implant that combines certain key features and benefits of both saline and silicone gel implants.